Villa Il Gioiello: Architecture

 The villa is in the form of a "U", which encompasses the central courtyard, enclosed by a wall on the street side, facing the farmhouse.
 The courtyard has a loggia, supported by arch-less Tuscan columns.
 The façade on the street is very simple, with some rectangular windows with stone frames.
-Here you will find the bust of the astronomer, with inscription (1843), and another plaque placed in 1942.
+Here you will find the bust of the astronomer, with an inscription of 1843, and another plaque, placed in 1942.